felias-fogg/SoftI2CMaster/README.md

 * timeout on ACK polling for busy devices (new!)
 * internal MCU pullup resistors can be used (new!)
 * can make use of almost any pin (except for pins on port H and above on large ATmegas)
-* very lightweight (roughly 250 bytes of flash and 0 byte of RAM, except for call stack)
+* very lightweight (roughly 500 bytes of flash and 0 byte of RAM, except for call stack)
+* it is not interrupt-driven
 * very fast (standard and fast mode on ATmega328, 33 kHz on ATtiny with 1 MHz CPU clock)
 * Optional <code>Wire</code> library compatible interface